NCM 15x13.5x5 / N38

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- They do not lose their strength (of the magnet).
-After about 10 years, their power decreases by only ~1% (theoretically),
+- They do not lose strength over time - after approximately 10 years, their strength decreases by only ~1% (theoretically),

-- They exhibit extremely high magnetic induction on the surface of the magnet,
+- They have very high magnetic induction on the surface of the magnet,

 Disadvantages of neodymium magnets:

-- They are fragile when subjected to a strong impact.
-If the magnets are exposed to impacts, we recommend using magnets in a protective case.
+- They can break when subjected to a strong impact.
+If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
 The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-The strong magnetic field generated by neodymium magnets can damage magnetic media such as floppy disks, video tapes, HDDs, credit cards, magnetic ID cards, cassette tapes, or other devices.
-They can also destroy devices like video players, televisions, CRT computer monitors.
-Remember not to place neodymium magnets close to these electronic devices.
+Strong fields generated by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other similar devices.
+In addition, they can damage televisions, VCRs, computer monitors, and CRT displays.
+Avoid placing neodymium magnets in close proximity to electronic devices.

-The magnet coating is made of nickel, so be cautious if you have an allergy.
+The magnet is coated with nickel.
+Therefore, exercise caution if you have an allergy.

-Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
+Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.

 Neodymium magnets can demagnetize at high temperatures.

-Neodymium magnets are delicate and will shatter if allowed to collide with each other, even from a distance of a few centimeters.
+Neodymium magnetic are delicate and will break if allowed to collide with each other, even from a distance of a few centimeters.
 They are coated with a shiny nickel plating similar to steel, but they are not as hard.
 In the case of a collision between two magnets, there can be a scattering of small sharp metal fragments in different directions.
 Protecting your eyes is essential.